CitiesSkylinesMods/AdditiveShader/ASSETS.md

 * Use **Keyword** `DayTime` to make the shader visible during daylight hours
 * Use **Keyword** `NightTime` to make the shader visible during night hours

+_If mods such as [Real Time](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187),
-If mods, such as Real Time, alter the sunrise/sunset times, twilight shaders will automatically adapt to the changed times.
+alter the sunrise/sunset times, twilight shaders will automatically adapt to the changed times!_

 Example: